HarshitLaloriya/HarshitLaloriya/README.md

 - 📫 How to reach me **officialharshitlaloriya@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/harshit-laloriya/](https://www.linkedin.com/in/harshit-laloriya/)
+- 📄 Know about my experiences at **LinkedIn.**

-- ⚡ Fun fact **did you know i got idea to build project(THE FILE EXTRACTOR) after watching 📽️netflix🍿 movie EXTRACTION**
+- ⚡ Fun fact **did you know i got idea to build  project(THE FILE EXTRACTOR) while watching the movie EXTRACTION on 📽️Netflix🍿 .**

 <h3 align="left">Connect with me:</h3>
 <p align="left">